Ismail Darbar: Controversies

 Darbar became the subject of controversy when he accused A.R.
 Rahman of having bought the Academy Awards he won for the film Slumdog Millionaire (2008).
 Rahman denied the allegations, but decided not to file a lawsuit against Darbar.

-On 2 February 2015, Darbar, his son Zaid and their associates were arrested for physically assaulting an assistant director, Prashamit Chaudhury, who had been employed by him earlier.
+On 2 February 2015, Darbar, his son Zaid Darbar and their associates were arrested for physically assaulting an assistant director, Prashamit Chaudhury, who had been employed by him earlier.
 Darbar refused to pay his due salaries and instead settled the score by assaulting his former employee.